This post may contain affiliate links. Read my full disclosure policy.

 What tomatoes should I use?

-• The easiest tastiest way to thicken tomato soup is to add carrots to the soup.
+The easiest, healthiest, and tastiest way to thicken tomato soup is to add carrots to the soup.
 Not only will they thicken the soup, but they will also add a lovely sweetness.

 Veronica: This is the best tomato soup I’ve ever had.
 Love it!
 I’ll keep the recipe for sure.
 Thank You